University: Oregon Tech (OIT)

 What activities, clubs or sports I was involved in during high school: I was part of student government, Key Club, National Honors Society, cross country, and track and field at NVHS.

-Planned college activities: I want to join the Biology Health Sciences club and possible get involved in student government at Oregon Tech.
+Planned college activities: I want to join the Biology Health Sciences club and possibly get involved in student government at Oregon Tech.